SherylHYX/pytorch_geometric_signed_directed/README.md

 *PyTorch Geometric Signed Directed* is a signed and directed extension library for [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric).

-<p align="justify">The library aims to consist of various signed and directed geometric deep learning, embedding, and clustering methods from a variety of published research papers.
-It is currently under development and welcomes contributions.
+<p align="justify">The library aims to consist of various signed and directed geometric deep learning, embedding, and clustering methods from a variety of published research papers and selected preprints.
+It is currently under development and we welcome your contribution!

 --------------------------------------------------------------------------------